SAP-samples/teched2023-IN160/exercises/ex4/README.md

 1. Able to model an API
 2. Deployed it on the Edge Integration Cell
 3. Execute the API and violate the surge protection policy successfully which prevents the backend from traffic surges
+4. Monitor the execution flow of the API